mnee-xyz/mnee/temp/HD-WALLET-EXAMPLES.md

 ## Complete Working Example

-For a comprehensive working example that demonstrates all HD wallet features, see the included `temp/test-hd-wallet.js` file.
-This test file provides:
+The HD wallet functionality has been thoroughly tested and documented.
+See the `tests/hdWallet.js` file for comprehensive examples that demonstrate:

 - Complete HD wallet setup and configuration
 - Address derivation and funding examples